 Frequently asked questions

 The course is approved by the UK Health Coaches Association (UKHCA).
-We also have the course accredited by the International Institute of Complementary Therapists (IICT) and the Complementary Medical Association (CMA).
-The IICT represents overseas students and practitioners.
+We also have the course accredited by the International Institute of Complementary Therapists (IICT), the International Practitioners of Holistic Medicine (IPMH), and the Complementary Medical Association (CMA).
+The IICT and the IPMH represents overseas students and practitioners.

 Who are Active Health Coaching?